denwychan/wots_cookin/README.md

 6. ### Final Results

-The final results are displayed as a table of top results including:
+The final results are displayed as a table of top results, including:

 - Recipe title
 - Qualitative match score (i.e. excellent, good, ok)
 - Key ingredients available

-The full recipes are displayed as text including:
+The full recipes are displayed as text, including:

 - Recipe title
 - Image for the final dish